-OFF: For driving up and down long slopes where engine braking would be advantageous, push the switch OFF or climbing a gentle slope, you may feel uncomfortable shift shocks as the transmission shifts between 3rd and overdrive repeatedly.
+OFF: For driving up and down long slopes where engine braking would be advantageous, push the switch OFF.
+When cruising at a low speed or climbing a gentle slope, you may feel uncomfortable shift shocks as the transmission shifts between 3rd and overdrive repeatedly.
 In this case, set the overdrive switch in the OFF position.
 The indicator light in the instrument panel comes on at this time.